Skip to main content

 • Varicella

-These may differ based on the work role.
-For example, a catering officer in the canteen kitchen may not need vaccinations.
-But a catering officer on a ward may be at greater risk of exposure to infection and may need to get vaccinated.
+These may differ based on the role.
+For example, a catering assistant in the canteen kitchen may not need vaccinations, but one on a ward may need them due to higher infection risk.

-If your work duties change you may need to complete a risk assessment.
-You can contact Occupational Health to arrange vaccinations if necessary.
+If your work duties change, you may need to complete a risk assessment.
+You can arrange vaccinations through Occupational Health.

-For further guidance on vaccinations see chapter 4 of the Immunisation Guidelines for Ireland.
+Get further guidance on vaccinations in the Immunisation Guidelines for Ireland (chapter 4).

 Getting your vaccinations

-If you do not have the recommended vaccines for your role, you can contact Occupational Health (PDF, 474KB, 20 pages) to get your vaccinations.
-This can be done after you have started working in the HSE.
+If you do not have the recommended vaccinations for your role, you can get them through Occupational Health.
+This can be done after you start working in the HSE.

-Prospective employees are requested to submit evidence of previous immunisation.
+Prospective employees must submit evidence of previous immunisation.
 This will not hold up the pre-placement assessment process unless the post requires EPP certification.
-See Exposure Prone Procedure section below.
+See exposure prone procedure (EPP).

 Declining to get vaccinated